 Workshop Helps Communities Better Estimate Working Waterfront Economy

-Officials are using the economic-analysis methods and resources provided to pinpoint economic strengths and grow the economy of tomorrow.
+The Takeaway: Officials are using the economic-analysis methods and resources provided to pinpoint economic strengths and grow the economy of tomorrow.

 Maine officials who attended an economic-analysis workshop are using the methods and resources provided to pinpoint the economic strengths of their working waterfronts and grow the economy of tomorrow.